tranquilitybase-io/tf-gcp-CFT-step5-projects/README.md

 1. Rename `development.auto.example.tfvars` to `development.auto.tfvars` and update the file with values from your environment.

-1. Rename `env-variables-example.sh` to `env-variables.sh` and update the file with values from your environment.
+1. Rename `env-variables-example.sh` to `env-variables.sh` and update the file with the project id of the cicd project created within the bootstrap step.

 1. Rename `non-production.auto.example.tfvars` to `non-production.auto.tfvars` and update the file with values from your environment.